Rufforth

-Rufforth is a village in the unitary authority of the City of York in North Yorkshire, England.
+Rufforth is a village in the civil parish of Rufforth with Knapton, in the unitary authority area of the City of York in North Yorkshire, England.
 It lies about 4 mi west of York.
 The village is mentioned in the Domesday Book and dates from Saxon times.

-Rufforth is the larger village in the civil parish of Rufforth with Knapton.
+Rufforth is the larger village in the parish of Rufforth with Knapton.
 The parish also includes the village of Knapton, and the Trenchard Road Estate on the edge of Acomb, York.

 According to the 2001 census the parish of Rufforth with Knapton had a population of 950 of which 560 lived in Rufforth.
 In the 2011 census the parish of Rufforth with Knapton had a population of 1,029 of which 633 lived in Rufforth.

+Toponymy

+The earliest record of the name is in the Domesday Book of 1086.
+The name is from the Old English rūh "rough" and ford, and presumably refers to a ford across Moor Drain.

 History

 The first record of a mill at Rufforth goes back to 1671.
 In 1868 J. Clayton, Esq. is recorded as being the lord of the manor and the chief landowner.
 According to the census of 1881, the population was 272.

 RAF Rufforth was a purpose-built bomber airfield built to Class A specification.
 It was constructed during 1941 and opened on 10 June 1942 for use by Operational Training Units and later a Heavy Conversion Unit flying Halifaxes.
 The site remained in RAF hands until they finally departed in 1974.
 In July 1981 the site was sold and is now the site of the York Gliding Centre. and a microlight flying club.

 Rufforth was historically a parish in the West Riding of Yorkshire.
 In 1974 it was transferred to the Harrogate district in the new county of North Yorkshire.
-In 1988 the civil parish absorbed the civil parish of Knapton, and the parish was subsequently renamed Rufforth with Knapton.
+In 1988 the civil parish absorbed the civil parish of Knapton, and the merged parish was subsequently renamed Rufforth with Knapton on 4 August 2006.
+In 1971 the parish of Rufforth (prior to the merge) had a population of 449.
 In 1996 the parish was transferred to the City of York.

 Governance

 Rufforth lies within the Rural West York ward of the City of York Unitary Authority.
-As of the 2019 elections it is represented by Councillors Anne Hook and James Barker who are both members of the local Liberal Democrat Party.
 It is a part of the UK Parliamentary Constituency of York Outer.
-Until January 2020 it also fell within the boundaries of the Yorkshire and the Humber European Parliament constituency.

 Rufforth forms part of the Rufforth with Knapton Parish Council area and elects five of the eight councillors.

 Economy

 Rufforth was a traditional farming community with seven farms during the 1970s, but because of agricultural decline there are now only two left within the village curtilage.
 The village is a dormitory for commuters in the nearby cities of York, Harrogate and Leeds, with only a few local jobs.
 The village has one public house, The Tankard, a village shop and a tea room A post office now runs two mornings a week from the Methodist Chapel.
-The villages other pub the Buck Inn was converted into houses in the late 1990s.
+The village's other pub, the Buck Inn, was converted into houses in the late 1990s.